 On successfully completing the module students will be able to:

-1 . have gained a sound knowledge and critical understanding of the principal aspects of foreign policy and foreign policy analysis as a subject area integrated into International Relations.
+1 Show knowledge and critical understanding of the principal aspects of foreign policy practice and of Foreign Policy Analysis as a subject area integrated into International Relations.

-2 . be familiar with the constituents of the foreign policy system: actors, the system (internal and external) and the complex series of motivational factors that lead to foreign policy implementation.
+2 Show familiarity with the constituents of the foreign policy process: the actors (including leaders and states), systems (internal and external), and complex series of motivational factors that lead to foreign policy decisions and implementation

-have gained understanding of the relationship between foreign policy and diplomacy and of the continuing changes to diplomacy after 1945.
+3 Illustrate a deep understanding of the relationship between foreign policy and diplomacy and of the continuing changes in the contemporary world

-4 . be familiar with the theories of IR that have augmented foreign policy theory and the variations of foreign policy analysis itself.
+4 Show familiarity with the theories of IR that have augmented foreign policy theory and the variations of foreign policy analysis itself

-5. explain the role of decision-making, comparing the psychological vs. rational-actor perspectives, as well as the endogenous and exogenous factors that inform the construction and direction of foreign policy.
+5 Explain the role of decision-making, comparing psychological and rational-actor perspectives, as well as the endogenous and exogenous factors that inform the construction and direction of foreign policy.